 IPC does not define consent in positive terms but what cannot be regarded as consent is explained by Section 90 which reads as ‘consent given firstly under fear of injury and secondly under a misconception of fact is not consent at all.’

-The crime of rape is considered a serious offence against human body especially against females.
+The crime of rape is considered a serious offence against the human body, especially against females.
 The female who becomes the victim of rape feels shame, regret, have suicidal tendencies and she is believed to bring dishonour to the family; she keeps herself locked in the 4 walls of the house.

 It is the society because of which the rape victims are unable to boost themselves.
 The concept of ‘Victim Blaming’ is very much prevalent in Indian society though steps are taken to eradicate it.
-According to this concept people blame victim for her rape rather than the perpetrator.
-Society passes such comments, “Why was the girl out of the house after 10”, “Why was she wearing such a short dress”, “What was she doing at such a place where people don’t usually go”, “She might have asked for” etc. Such remarks of the society accuses the woman for her rape rather than the actual accused.
+According to this concept, people blame the victim for her rape rather than the perpetrator.
+Society passes such comments, “Why was the girl out of the house after 10”, “Why was she wearing such a short dress”, “What was she doing at such a place where people don’t usually go”, “She might have asked for” etc. Such remarks of the society accuses the woman of her rape rather than the actual accused.
 Rape is Rape and nothing can justify rape.
 Even if the perpetrator was drunk and then raped a woman cannot justify his committing rape.

 CASE : SIRIYA v.
 STATE OF M.P.

-In this case, a 13 year old girl was raped by her own father.
+In this case, a 13-year-old girl was raped by her own father.
 The SC held that if the protector becomes the violator, punishment needs to be increased.

 CASE : STATE OF MAHRASHTRA v.
 MADHUKAR NARAIN

-In this case, a police officer went to the house of the victim; she being a woman of easy virtue, he asked her to have sex with him but she denied.
+In this case, a police officer went to the house of the victim; she is a woman of easy virtue, he asked her to have sex with him but she denied.
 When he forced her, she shouted and people from nearby came.
-In the court, the officer said that as she was a woman of easy virtue, her statement should not be relied but then held him guilty.
+In the court, the officer said that as she was a woman of easy virtue, her statement should not be relied on but then held him guilty.

 “A murderer kills the body but a rapist kills the soul.”- Hon’ble Mr. Justice Krishna Iyer